 At page 8-7, the Comprehensive Plan provides: "Individual park or recreation facility plans, such as those for Oxbow Park, Columbia River Gorge facilities, Howell Territorial Park and others guide activities at those sites."
-As such, the County's Comprehensive Plan specifically contemplates park facility plans.
+As such, the County's Comprehensive Plan specifically contemplates park facility plans and entrusts park providers, such as Metro, in that effort.